 Visit an island, off an island, off an island

 The Yaeyama Islands are the most remote pocket of Japan and travelling to them is like discovering an untouched paradise.
 These 19 laid-back sub-tropical islands will completely change your vision of Japan.

 Life here goes in the slow lane, whether you’re wandering powdery beaches, swimming in the calm sea or exploring subtropical forests.
 Restaurants are only open during the day, so expect to dine with the family in the guesthouse you choose.
 Whichever island you pick, look forward to daily activities, including snorkelling with turtles, diving with manta rays, hiking… and just blissing out on powdery beaches.

 Discover the secret to longevity on an Okinawa food tour

 Laid-back lifestyle aside, many attribute the fact that Okinawans live longer than any other population on the planet to their cuisine.
-In fact, Okinawa is one of five global ‘Blue Zones’: areas where people live the longest and are healthiest.
+In fact, Okinawa is one of five global ‘Blue Zones’, areas where people live the longest and are healthiest.

 Get a tasty overview of a Taste of Okinawa tour and cooking class, beginning at a market to pick up ingredients for your lunch.
-Your chef for the day will teach you techniques to prepare a four-course meal, which include main dishes such as Goya Chanpuru or Soba, and local specialties like fried taimo (a kind of tubar similar to taro) and biragaramachi (fishcake wrapped in green onion with miso).
+Your chef for the day will teach you techniques to prepare a four-course meal, which includes main dishes such as Goya Chanpuru or Soba and local specialties like fried taimo (a kind of tubar similar to taro) and biragaramachi (fishcake wrapped in green onion with miso).

 Enjoy a snorkelling day trip to the Kerama Islands

 Easily reached from Naha, the 36 Kerama Islands are another secret paradise for snorkelling and diving fanatics.
 The water is home to many sea turtles, and whales are a common sight during migration.
-Many people come here just to see the ‘Kerama Blue’, the name for the unique colour of the water in the lagoon that surrounds the largest island, Tokashiki.
+Many people come here just to see the ‘Kerama Blue’, the name for the water’s unique colour in the lagoon surrounding the largest island, Tokashiki.
 Or just to bliss out on the stunning white sand beaches.

 But the interior of these islands is just as fascinating, with forested hills, jungle hiking tracks and observation decks.
-You can jump onto a local ferry for about 300 yen and explore the two big islands, Zamami and Tokashiki as well as Aka Island.
+You can jump onto a local ferry for about 300 yen and explore the two big islands, Zamami, Tokashiki, and Aka Island.

-Take a karate course, from the source
+Take a karate course from the source

 Okinawa is the birthplace of karate, the famous martial arts style practised worldwide.
 Whether you’re a novice or an expert looking to gain more experience from an Okinawan Grand Master, opportunities abound to experience a training session across the islands.

 It’s widely accepted that karate was developed in Okinawa during the 450 years of the independent Ryukyu Kingdom (1429-1879).
-In Okinawa, karate is also known as Heiwa no Bu, the Martial Art of Peace.
+In Okinawa, karate is known as Heiwa no Bu, the Martial Art of Peace.
+The sport is a way to develop martial arts techniques and to focus the mind.
 One of the universal principles is: “Hit not.
 Be not hit.
 Avoiding conflict is the fundamental principle.”
-The sport is a way to develop martial arts techniques and to focus the mind.

-Channel your inner monarch visiting castles
+Channel your inner monarch visiting epic castles

-Shurijo Castle in Naha is a vibrant red fortress, that served as the seat of power and the royal residence.
+Shurijo Castle in Naha is a vibrant red fortress that served as the seat of power and the royal residence.
 Even after the Kingdom fell to the Satsuma domain (present-day Kagoshima Prefecture), Okinawa was still governed by the royal family from this site.
-It wasn’t until 1879 that the kingdom was abolished and incorporated into Japan.
+It wasn’t until 1879 that the Kingdom was abolished and incorporated into Japan.
 Of the five Okinawa Ryukyu Kingdom castles, this is the only one that has been restored.

 The Nakagusuku Castle Site is the best-preserved of the remaining four castles in Okinawa.
-Visitors can still see the castle’s division into multiple citadels and from the hilltop, you will have incredible views over Nakagusuku Bay.
+Visitors can still see the castle’s division into multiple citadels, and from the hilltop, you will have incredible views over Nakagusuku Bay.

 Celebrate Ryukyu culture

 Okinawa’s long heritage as the Ryuyku Kingdom is evident wherever you go.
 During these 450 years, the islands flourished.
 Travellers can get a feel for the culture at festivals, such as the cross-islands Zento Eisa Festival (August/September annually).

 Eisa, a form of folk dancing, originated in Okinawa.
 It’s performed by youth during the Obon festival to honour the spirits of their ancestors.
 The festival has processions, taiko drumming and (of course) dancing.
 The spectacle draws more than 300,000 people annually.
 It’s a colourful display of culture you won’t want to miss.

 Paddle about on mangrove kayaking adventure

 Gesashi Mangrove Wood mangroves on Okinawa’s main island are one of the largest collections of mangroves in Okinawa.
 It’s so serene that the Japanese government designated it a national treasure in 1972.
 The best way to see it is by kayak.
-You can choose from a variety of kayaking courses, ranging from an hour to up to five hours, where you can paddle all the way to the Pacific Ocean.
+You can choose from various kayaking excursions, ranging from an hour to up to five hours, where you can paddle to the Pacific Ocean

 Tee off with ocean views

 In Nago City, Kanucha Golf Course and Kanehide Kise Country Club are embracing a swathe of forest.
 While in Ginoza and Onna Village, the Atta Terrace Golf Resort comes with calming sea vistas.
 Venture out to Miyako Island and enjoy golf on a tropical island – each hole here reveals a different perspective of the water.
-While at the Emerald Coast Golf Links, you actually have to hit your ball over the sea at the 16th hole.
+While at the Emerald Coast Golf Links, you must hit your ball over the sea at the 16th hole.